 The Project’s Focus

 Many local groups from different Universities in the U.S. have worked with The Global Paint for Charity in various projects.
-These projects are a part of a " group" experience through which students have the opportunity to integrate and apply knowledge acquired in multiple courses related to Waste Management, Finance, Accounting, Marketing, Public Relation, Economics, Administrative Law, Policy Analysis, Criminal Justice, Logistics, Technology and Urban Planning and Development.
+These projects are a part of a " group" experience through which students have the opportunity to integrate and apply knowledge acquired in multiple courses related to Non-profit Management, Finance, Accounting, Marketing, Public Relation, Economics, Administrative Law, Policy Analysis, Criminal Justice, Logistics, Technology and Urban Planning and Development.
 Through our community service programs, we have coached, mentored and trained individuals to behave and ultimately become better workers, students and leaders in our community.

-The purpose and scope of the project.
 What specific activities do we expect the Group to complete?

 The deliverables that we hope to receive from the project.

-After the completion of the projects, the group would be asked to present their final work to the Executives and Board of Directors of the organization which would be taken place at their school or at The Alston and Bird LLC building.
+After the completion of the projects, the group would be asked to present their final work to the Executives and Board of Directors of the organization which would be taken place virtually or at their school or at The Alston and Bird LLC building.
 There will be some funding available to assist the team with business expenses, transportation, meals etc.

 The Projects and the needs for the Groups: